Table of Contents

 • Interventions: “Administered 2.5 mg of lorazepam sublingually and 2 L/min of oxygen via nasal cannula.”

-• Outcomes: “Breathing improved within 15 minutes, and anxiety reduced.
+• Outcomes: “Breathing improved within 15 minutes, and reduced.
 The patient and family were reassured, and emergency contact instructions were reiterated.”

 • Plan: “Increase frequency of oxygen saturation checks, scheduled follow-up visit for the next day.”